 133:31:12 Conrad: Wait a minute; I'll hold that down.

 [Pete is probably holding on to his RCU so that it doesn't move as Al removes the camera/bracket assembly.]133:31:13 Bean: There you go.
 Push your RCU down a little bit more.

 [The camera bracket comes up and out of the RCU mount and, while Al pulls up on the camera, Pete is pushing down on the RCU, essentially doubling the force they are applying to overcome friction between the bracket and the mount.]133:31:19 Bean: A bit more.
 It's almost off, Pete.

 133:31:23 Bean: Got to push down some more.

 133:31:27 Bean: Okay, now.
 (See if) I can tighten this thing.
 (Pause) Okay, I'm tightening it so it'll get tight.
 (Pause) Okay.
 I got enough there; that'll be enough.

 [Readers should note that, in the following exchange, it is not at all crystal clear what is being done with the cameras and in what order.
-See the discussion following 133:32:05.]133:31:44 Conrad: Drop it in right there (into Pete's camera bracket?).
+See the discussion following 133:32:05.]133:31:44 Conrad: Drop it (the CDR camera/bracket assembly in right there (meaning onto the camera mount on Al's RCU).

 133:31:45 Bean: All right.